cawasser/shadow-playground/README.md

 ## Developing the App

 > Note: If this is the very first time you are going to run the app for after cloning it from a repo, you will need to use `npm` to fetch
 > all the javascript dependencies.
 This is actually very easy.
 Just run:
 >
 >   npm install
 >
-> and `npm` will install all the dependencies defined in the package-lock.json file
+> and `npm` will install all the dependencies defined in the package-lock.json file.
+It is recommended you do this every time you pull from a repo!

 At the terminal, navigate into your project folder and run: